Avaiga/taipy/README.md

 <br>

 ### Taipy Core - a walk on the code side
-<div align="left">For more advance use cases or if you prefer coding your configurations instead of using Taipy Studio, Taipy has your back! </div>
+<div align="left">For more advanced use cases or if you prefer coding your configurations instead of using Taipy Studio, Taipy has your back! </div>

 *<div align="left">Check out the movie genre demo scenario creation with this [Demo](https://www.taipy.io/project/movie-genre-selector/) </div>*